medicare part d

 faq collapse icon faq expand icon

-Medicare Part D covers a substantial list of prescription drugs; however, not all medications are included.
+Medicare Part D and Medicare Advantage Prescription Drug plans cover a substantial list of prescription drugs; however, not all medications are included.
 Each Part D plan has a formulary, which is a list of covered medications.
 You must check your plan’s formulary to confirm that your necessary medications are covered.
+Those drugs and vaccinations not covered by Medicare Part D may be covered by Original Medicare Part B.

 Who is eligible for Medicare Part D?